NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 devtools::install_github("timoast/signac", ref = "develop")
 ```

-If you want to run this exercise on your laptop, you also need to make sure that the following libraries are installed `Seurat`, `ggplot2`, `patchwork` and `TFBSTools`.
+If you want to run this exercise on your laptop, you also need to make sure that all libraries loaded below are installed, as well as all dependencies.

 ![George Seurat](Seurat-Gravelines-Annonciade.jpg)